Zinidia/Pelinstaller/README.md

 ## Sponsors ✨

-I would like to extend my sincere thanks to the following sponsors for helping fund Pelican Installer's development.
+I would like to extend my sincere thanks to the following sponsors for helping fund Pelinstaller's development.
 [Interested in becoming a sponsor?](mailto:me@matthew.expert)

 | Company                                                   | About                                                                                                                                                                                                                                           |